-Associate Professor, Institute for Public Service, and Senior Fellow, Moakley Center for Public Management; Director, Master of Public Administration ProgramSend a Message
+Associate Professor, Public Service and Healthcare Administration; Senior Fellow, Moakley Center for Public Management; Director, Master of Public Administration ProgramSend a Message

 Professor Burke serves undergraduate, graduate, and professional certificate students at Suffolk.
 He began his career in local government positions in Virginia and North Carolina, prior to his transition to academia in 2000.
 He has published research, especially on public finance, leadership, and intergovernmental and intersectoral management, in top-rated public administration journals and has taught over thirty different courses during his academic career.

 In addition to his service to his academic department, Professor Burke has assisted Suffolk’s academic community through service as departmental Chair, accreditation principal representative, and on various curriculum development committees.
 Outside of Suffolk, he has served on town and non-profit boards, and is currently a member of two advisory boards for the Massachusetts Department of Mental Health.

 - Editorial Board Member, State and Local Government Review, 2015-2018